drvinceknight/pfm/book/building-tools/05-modularisation/tutorial/main.md

 carry out efficient numerical calculations.

-The problem we are considering is in fact an application of a mathematical object from probability called a Markov Chain which we will not go in to in detail here however the relevant ideas are that the probability of being in the 100th square after $k$ turns can be written down as:
+The problem we are considering is in fact an application of a mathematical object from probability called a Markov Chain which we will not go into in detail here however the relevant ideas are that the probability of being in the 100th square after $k$ turns can be written down as: